What occurs during the G1 phase of the cell cycle? | Channels for Pearson+

 1

-Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M. Each phase has distinct functions and processes.
+Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M phases.
+Each phase has distinct functions and processes.

-Focus on the G1 phase: The G1 phase is the first gap phase after cell division.
-It is a period of cell growth before DNA replication.
+Identify the G1 phase: The G1 phase is the first gap phase after cell division, where the cell prepares for DNA replication.

-Identify key activities in G1: During the G1 phase, the cell increases in size and synthesizes various proteins and organelles necessary for the next phase, S phase, where DNA replication occurs.
+Recognize the primary activities in G1: During the G1 phase, the cell grows in size and synthesizes proteins and organelles necessary for the upcoming DNA replication in the S phase.

-Differentiate G1 from other phases: Unlike the S phase, where DNA replication occurs, the G1 phase is primarily about growth and preparation for DNA synthesis.
+Consider the importance of protein synthesis: Protein synthesis during G1 is crucial as it provides the necessary components for DNA replication and cell cycle progression.

-Clarify the role of G1 in the cell cycle: The G1 phase ensures that the cell is ready for DNA replication by accumulating the necessary components and energy, setting the stage for successful progression through the cell cycle.
+Note the cell's assessment of its environment: The cell also checks for DNA damage and ensures conditions are favorable for replication, although this is more emphasized in the G2 phase.

 Watch next